 The Sandhill Research and Education Center (Sandhill REC) was established in 1926 for agricultural research in the primarily rural Columbia area.
-Today, Sandhill is home to the Clemson Institute for Economic and Community Development.
+Today, Sandhill is home to the Extension Agribusiness Center.
 The center’s faculty builds the collaborations needed to identify and address the state’s opportunities and challenges for the 21st century.

 The South Carolina Botanical Garden is a diverse 295 acres of natural landscapes, display gardens, and miles of streams and nature trails.
 Together with distinguished education and outreach programs, a nationally recognized nature-based sculpture collection, and the Bob Campbell Geology Museum, the SCBG is a premier site for experiencing nature and culture and is home to an official American Hosta Society Display Garden, a 70-acre arboretum, miles of nature trails and streams, a butterfly garden, wildflower meadow and many specialty gardens.
 The Garden has over 300 varieties of camellias, as well as an extensive collection of hollies, hydrangeas, magnolias and native plants.

 The Clemson Student Organic Farm (SOF) was established in 2001 and currently occupies approximately 15 acres of the Calhoun Field Laboratory on the Clemson University Campus, an area dedicated to teaching and public outreach programs in sustainable agriculture systems.
 The student farm was certified organic in 2005 and follows the National Organic Program rules which prohibit the application of synthetic fertilizers and pesticides.
 A certified organic greenhouse is also used for production of transplants for the field and market.
 The SOF Project is interdisciplinary and involves faculty and students from a variety of colleges and departments.